 Outback – Can be done but requires FLEXNET DC & MATE Remote Control.

-Follow me on this.
-No matter how big you size the wire for with a 130A+ inverter/charger you will still have some voltage drop between the charger and the physical battery terminals.
+No matter how big you size the wire for, with a 130A+ inverter/charger you will still have some voltage drop between the charger and the physical battery terminals.
 Most charger manuals only account for wiring voltage drop but we should remember that each termination, busbar, shunt, fuse, battery switch etc. results in even more voltage drop.
 It is not uncommon to see 0.4V -0.8V of drop, at full charging output, even on factory installed inverter/chargers.
 While the I/C makers often insist you keep the unit 5′ from the batteries, this is not always possible on a boat.

 How do we fix that?

-Consider that just a 3% voltage drop, something most boat owners feel is perfectly acceptable, winds up creating a .42V drop, at the battery terminals, when the charger is pumping maximum amperage and trying to attain 14.0V.
+Consider that just a 3% voltage drop, something most boat owners feel is perfectly acceptable, winds up creating a .42V drop, at the battery terminals, when the charger is pumping maximum amperage and trying to attain a voltage, of lets say, 14.0V.

 If we start with a target voltage of 14.0V, and drop or lose .42V, this means just 13.58V at the battery terminals.
 Even an LFP bank, which normally operates around 13.2V, can come up to 13.6V well before it should have its current limited by the charge source.

 Due to voltage drop the charger simply begins limiting voltage because it thinks the batteries are at 14.0V, but they are not.
 The charger is thinking it’s in constant voltage mode but it should not be and instead should still be in BULK..
-This type of situation literally murders fast charging performance, especially with the narrow voltage range of LFP..
-This is not just on LFP banks but also on large lead acid banks too.
-Of course because LFP has such a narrow voltage window, that it operates within, system voltage drop becomes a much larger issue, performance wise.
+This type of situation literally murders fast charging performance, especially with the narrow voltage range of LFP.
+This is not just bad on LFP banks but also bad form on large lead acid banks as well.
+Because LFP has such a narrow voltage window, that it operates within for charging, any charge system voltage drop becomes a much larger issue charge performance wise.

 How voltage drop murders charging speed:

-At the charger end it sees 14.0V and enters CV mode or constant voltage mode.
-It now begins limiting current by controlling the output of the power supply, so as to not over shoot 14.0V.
-The problem is at the battery end the voltage is below 13.6V and only so much current can flow into the battery at 13.6V, even an LFP bank.
+At the charger end the charger sees 14.0V and enters CV mode or constant voltage mode.
+The charger now begins limiting voltage and current by controlling the output of the power supply, so as to not over shoot 14.0V.
+The problem is at the battery end, the voltage is below 13.6V and only so much current can flow into the battery at 13.6V, even an LFP bank.
 Voltage is the pressure that allows the charge current to flow into the batteries and LFP banks are not Ohm’s law exempt.

-Attain a limiting voltage too early, due to voltage drop, and you have just extended your charging times and will have a longer current taper to get to 100% SOC!
+Attain a limiting voltage too early, due to voltage drop, and you have just extended your charging times and will have a longer current taper to get to 100% SOC, just like lead acid!

-Voltage sensing at the battery terminals is critical to FAST CHARGING PERFORMANCE.
+Dedicated voltage sensing at the battery terminals is critical to FAST CHARGING PERFORMANCE.
 If you use a generator to power an AC charger proper voltage sensing means less generator run time.
-If a charger or inverter/charger does not offer you this option BUY ONE THAT DOES!
+If a charger or inverter/charger does not offer you this option please BUY ONE THAT DOES!

 0.4C Charge Rate & 12v 100Ah Winston Pack